hjamaan/PROMISE20-DefectPredictionTreeEnsembles/README.md

 # PROMISE20-DefectPredictionTreeEnsembles
-Repository for "Software Defect Prediction Using Tree-based Ensembles" published in 15th International Conference on Predictive Modeling in Software Engineering (PROMISE 20)
+Repository for "Software Defect Prediction using Tree-based Ensembles" published in 16th ACM International Conference on Predictive Modeling in Software Engineering (PROMISE 20)